Affinage

 Year Finding Method Journal Conf PMIDs

-2011 NUP98-CCDC28A fusion protein acts as an oncogene: retroviral transduction of NUP98-CCDC28A into primary murine bone marrow cells followed by transplantation produced a fully penetrant, transplantable myeloproliferative neoplasm-like myeloid leukemia with selective expansion of granulocyte/macrophage progenitors, demonstrating that the fusion promotes proliferative capacity and self-renewal of myeloid progenitors.
-Notably, transformation by NUP98-CCDC28A was not associated with deregulation of the Hoxa-Meis1 pathway, indicating an alternative leukemogenic mechanism distinct from many other NUP98 fusions.
-Retroviral transduction of primary murine bone marrow cells, in vivo transplantation into sub-lethally irradiated recipients, in silico expression analysis Haematologica High 22058212
+2011 The NUP98-CCDC28A fusion protein was shown to function as an oncogene: retroviral transduction into primary murine bone marrow cells followed by transplantation induced a fully penetrant, transplantable myeloproliferative neoplasm-like myeloid leukemia, and caused selective expansion of granulocyte/macrophage progenitors, demonstrating that NUP98-CCDC28A promotes proliferative capacity and self-renewal potential of myeloid progenitors.
+Notably, this transformation was not associated with deregulation of the Hoxa-Meis1 pathway, distinguishing it mechanistically from other NUP98 fusions.
+Retroviral transduction of murine bone marrow cells, mouse transplantation assay, flow cytometry of bone marrow progenitors Haematologica High 22058212

-2024 NPM1::CCDC28A fusion protein localizes predominantly to the cytoplasm (more so than NPM1::MLF1), immortalizes mouse bone marrow cells in vitro, and efficiently induces AML in vivo in a mouse transplantation assay.
-Mechanistically, NPM1::CCDC28A binds to the HOX gene cluster and causes aberrant upregulation of HOX genes in cooperation with XPO1 (nuclear export factor), similar to NPM1c.
-The XPO1 inhibitor selinexor suppressed HOX activation and colony formation, and NPM1::CCDC28A cells were also sensitive to menin inhibition.
-Subcellular localization imaging, in vitro bone marrow immortalization assay, in vivo mouse transplantation AML model, ChIP or chromatin binding assay for HOX cluster, pharmacological inhibition with selinexor and menin inhibitor Leukemia High 39443736
+2024 NPM1::CCDC28A fusion protein is more localized to the cytoplasm than NPM1::MLF1, immortalizes mouse bone marrow cells in vitro, and efficiently induces AML in vivo in a mouse transplantation assay.
+Mechanistically, NPM1::CCDC28A binds to HOX gene cluster chromatin and causes aberrant upregulation of HOX genes in cooperation with XPO1 (similar to NPM1c).
+The XPO1 inhibitor selinexor suppressed HOX activation and colony formation.
+NPM1::CCDC28A cells were also sensitive to menin inhibition.
+Subcellular localization assays, mouse bone marrow immortalization assay, mouse transplantation assay, ChIP or chromatin binding assay, pharmacological inhibition (selinexor, menin inhibitor), gene expression analysis Leukemia High 39443736

-2024 CCDC28A is highly expressed in testes and is required for male fertility in mice: Ccdc28a knockout mice show bent sperm heads, acrosomal defects, reduced sperm motility, and decreased in vitro fertilization competence, while axoneme, outer dense fibers, and fibrous sheath remain normal.
-CCDC28A physically interacts with SPACA1 (sperm acrosome membrane-associated protein 1) and GSK3A (glycogen synthase kinase 3a), proteins whose deficiency in mice produces analogous bent-head and abnormal acrosome phenotypes respectively.
-Knockout mouse model, sperm morphology analysis, in vitro fertilization assay, Co-immunoprecipitation/interaction assay for SPACA1 and GSK3A Cellular and molecular life sciences : CMLS High 38597936
+2024 CCDC28A is highly expressed in testes; its deletion in mice causes male infertility with bent sperm heads, acrosomal defects, reduced sperm motility, and decreased in vitro fertilization competence, while axoneme, outer dense fibers, and fibrous sheath remain normal.
+CCDC28A was shown to physically interact with sperm acrosome membrane-associated protein 1 (SPACA1) and glycogen synthase kinase 3a (GSK3A).
+Knockout mouse model, sperm morphology analysis, in vitro fertilization assay, co-immunoprecipitation/interaction assay for SPACA1 and GSK3A Cellular and molecular life sciences : CMLS High 38597936

-2024 CCDC28A is expressed specifically in male germ cells (whereas its paralog CCDC28B is expressed in somatic supporting cells).
-CCDC28A deficiency in knockout mice results in diminished sperm motility and structural disruption of the head-tail coupling apparatus (HTCA), specifically at the capitulum-basal plate junction, causing bending of the sperm head at the neck region and thickening of the tail midpiece, establishing CCDC28A as essential for HTCA formation and sperm tail morphogenesis.
-Knockout mouse model, histological analysis, transmission electron microscopy of sperm ultrastructure Scientific reports High 39500989
+2024 CCDC28A is expressed specifically in male germ cells (not in supporting somatic cells), and its deficiency in knockout mice causes diminished sperm motility and structural disruption of the head-tail coupling apparatus (HTCA), specifically at the capitulum-basal plate junction, leading to head bending within the neck region and thickening of the tail midpiece, and male infertility.
+Knockout mouse model, histological analyses, transmission electron microscopy, expression pattern analysis Scientific reports High 39500989

 Source papers